 Destinations, mountain railways & tourism

-In order to establish themselves successfully on the market in the future and to meet the challenges of sustainable destination development, a progressive development approach is needed today.
+In order to establish themselves successfully on the market in the future and to meet the challenges of sustainable destination development, a progressive development approach for alpine spaces is needed today.

 Destinations, mountain railways and tourism organisations in the Alpine Space are facing fundamental challenges today: